Far Cry 3: Blood Dragon: Development

 Far Cry 3: Blood Dragon is a standalone expansion for Far Cry 3, which was released in late 2012.
 At the time, Ubisoft was experimenting with a new approach to release downloadable content (DLC) for their games.
-The company wanted to release additional content appealed to new and pre-existing players.
+The company sought to appeal to new and existing players.
 It first experimented with The Tyranny of King Washington, a DLC for Assassin's Creed III that is set in an alternate timeline.
 The team intended to continue this approach for Far Cry 3, and allowed the developers to abandon its characters and the settings.
 Ubisoft welcomed all types of idea for the DLC, and they were approached by Dean Evans, who had previously worked on Assassin's Creed III and Tom Clancy's Splinter Cell: Conviction, about a game that is set in "a 1980s vision of the future".
 Franchise director Dan Hay and Ubisoft executives in Paris were pleased with the idea, and gave Evans approximately six months to complete its development.

 The game was heavily inspired by B-movies released in the 1980s and the early 1990s.
 Since Hay gave the team free rein to create something unexpected, Evans used the opportunity to "resurrect a VHS-era aesthetic he felt was lost to the times".
 At the time, the release of nostalgic films such as Manborg and Hobo with a Shotgun made him believe that Blood Dragon would yield similar success, since the genre was underrepresented in the video game industry.
 Evans contacted director Jason Eisener after watching Hobo with a Shotgun; the two soon became friends, and Eisener became Blood Dragon's informal adviser, with Evans regularly sending assets and soundtracks to him.
 Ubisoft also invited Eisener to visit their Montreal office to brainstorm additional ideas and read the game's script.
 Initially, the team planned to include a boss battle in Blood Dragon, which would involve Rex fighting "the Plague", characters from Hobo with a Shotgun.
 The idea was scrapped due to the game's limited development time.